Why are some people overly controlling?

 The default tendency of the human mind is to seek the shortest and easiest path to reach a goal.

-After all, to regain feelings of control, it’s much easier to move furniture or shout at kids than to face the major life problem and work through it.
+After all, to regain feelings of control, it’s much easier to move furniture or shout at kids than to face a major life problem and work through it.

 Fear makes people controlling